Modelling and analysis of the 8 filters from the "master key filters hypothesis" for depthwise-separable deep networks in relation to idealized receptive fields based on scale-space theory: Abstract

 This modelling is performed in two different ways: (i)~using possibly different values of the scale parameters in the coordinate directions for each filter, and (ii)~using the same value of the scale parameter in both coordinate directions.
 Then, we perform the actual model fitting by either (i)~requiring spatial spread measures in terms of spatial variances of the absolute values of the receptive fields to be equal, or (ii)~minimizing the discrete $l_1$- or $l_2$-norms between the idealized receptive field models and the learned filters.

-Complementary experimental results then demonstrate the idealized models of receptive fields have good predictive properties for replacing the learned filters by idealized filters in depthwise-separable deep networks, thus showing that the learned filters in depthwise-separable deep networks can be well approximated by discrete scale-space filters.
+Complementary experimental results then demonstrate that the idealized models of receptive fields have very good predictive properties for replacing the learned filters by idealized filters in depthwise-separable deep networks, thus showing that the learned filters in depthwise-separable deep networks can be well approximated by discrete scale-space filters.
+Notably, we show that, for a reduced version of the ConvNeXt architecture, using a set of only 8 discrete scale-space filters leads to almost as good accuracy as for the receptive fields trained from scratch on the ImageNet dataset.

 \keywords{receptive field \and deep learning \and discrete \and continuous \and Gaussian kernel \and Gaussian derivative \and depthwise-separable networks \and scale space}